CypherSignal/vscode-external-app-debug/README.md

 * Optionally, update the "program" part of the configuration to point to your generated ROM file
 * Press the green 'play' button to start debugging

-## Build and run

-* Clone the project
-* Open the project folder in VS Code
-* Run `npm install` in the terminal
-* Press `F5` to build and launch retrorom-debug in another VS Code window.
-In that window:
-  * Open a folder containing a workspace with assembly for a ROM
-  * Switch to the debug viewlet, and click Add Configuration (or the Configure gear icon)
-  * Select the debug environment "RetroROM Debug"
-  * Optionally, update the "program" part of the configuration to point to your generated ROM file
-  * Press `F5` to start debugging

 ## Information for emulator authors

 If you are the maintainer of an emulator and you want it to work with this extension as a debug target, note the following: